 On July 23, 2002, the Board of Directors passed a resolution to modify the Employee Profit-Sharing Plan to grandfather current employees with regard to a significant portion of the existing profit-sharing participation in existing portfolio investments.
-The grandfathering would be equal to 90 percent of the percentage participation in the existing non-tiny technology investments and 75 percent of the percentage participation in the existing tiny-technology investments.
+The grandfathering would be equal to 90 percent of the percentage participation in the existing non-tiny technology investments and 75 percent of the percentage participation in the existing tinytechnology investments.
+The Company defines tiny technology to be investments in nanotechnology, microsystems and microelectromechanical systems (MEMS).
 The grandfathered participation would be honored by the Company whether or not an eligible participant were still employed by the Company or were still alive (in the event of death, the grandfathered participations would be paid to the eligible participant's estate), unless the eligible participant had been dismissed for cause.
-With regard to new investments, both current and new employees would be required to be employed by the Company at the time of distribution in order to participate in profit sharing.
+With regard to new investments, which include follow-on investments in tiny technology and non-tiny technology, both current and new employees would be required to be employed by the Company at the time of distribution in order to participate in profit sharing.
+On October 15, 2002, the Company's shareholders approved this modification to the Employee Profit-Sharing Plan.